 Resolution and Research Brief

-You can download the research brief here.
-The research brief is intended to help you get started with your preparation on this topic.
-You are welcome and encouraged to use it as a starting point and build upon it by doing your own research and case-writing.
+The research brief is available for download here.
+The purpose of the brief is to help you with your case preparation.
+You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own additional research and case-writing.
+You are not limited to the arguments and evidence in the brief.

-You will begin the day with a seminar on the debate topic delivered by a subject matter expert.
+You will begin the day with a seminar on the debate topic.
 Then you and your partner will debate against other teams in multiple rounds throughout the day, getting a chance to argue both sides of the resolution.
 We ask that you find a partner in advance and and register as a team.
 If you do not have a debate partner, you may register solo and we will attempt to pair you with another solo debater, but we cannot guarantee that there will be someone to match you with.
+Going maverick is allowed but discouraged.

 All students grades 6 to 12 from any school are eligible to compete, including homeschool students and students from schools other than the ones named above.